offbynull/learn/Biology/input/input.md

 Other terminology around the scientific method...

 * `{bm} treatment` - The application of the test given to the experimental group(s) but not the control group.
-* `{bm} independent variable` - An independent variable is basically the treatment you apply -- you can think of it as the input knob you control for your experiment.
+* `{bm} independent variable` - An independent variable is `{bm-ri} basically` the treatment you apply -- you can think of it as the input knob you control for your experiment.
 For example, in the skin cancer experiment, the independent variable would be the amount of artificial UV rays you apply to the skin cells.
 * `{bm} dependent variable` - A dependent variable is a response you measure after applying the treatment -- you can think of it as the output from your experiment.
 For example, in the skin cancer experiment, the dependent variable might be a measurement of how different the cells are functioning (e.g. a cell with damaged DNA may produce different kinds / amounts of tRNA molecules -- something you can measure).
 * **data** - This is exactly what you think it is -- measurements/observations made during the experiment.
 * `{bm} placebo effect/(placebo effect|placebo)/i` - When experimenting on people, there's a phenomenon called the placebo effect: if someone takes something that shouldn't help them but are under the impression it will help them, it often times will help them, just from the psychological effect alone.